Joseph Broussard: Arrival at Louisiana

 Released in 1764, the year after the signing of the Treaty of Paris, Broussard left Nova Scotia, along with his family and hundreds of other Acadians, to Saint-Domingue (present-day Haiti).
 Unable to adapt to the climate and diseases that were killing Acadians, he led the group to settle in Louisiana.

 He was among the first 200 Acadians to arrive in Louisiana on February 27, 1765, aboard the Santo Domingo.
 On April 8, 1765, he was appointed militia captain and commander of the "Acadians of the Atakapas" the area around present-day St. Martinville.
 Not long after his arrival, Joseph Broussard died near what is now St. Martinville at the age of 63.
 He died on September 18, 1765.
 Many of his descendants live in southern Louisiana.
 There are no known descendants living in Nova Scotia as of 2025.

 Descendancy

 Broussard's children and grandchildren generally remained in Louisiana, integrating into the slave-owning upper classes of the colony.
 His 21st-century descendants include Celestine "Tina" Knowles, her two daughters Beyoncé and Solange, along with singer Tracie Spencer.

+Commemoration

+In 2022, Joseph Broussard dit Beausoleil was designated as a National Historic Figure by the government of Canada and a commemorative plaque was installed in Moncton, New Brunswick.